Medication adherence and hospitalizations in older patients with coronary heart disease in Vietnam

 Methods

 This is a prospective cohort study conducted at the outpatient clinics of a major hospital in Vietnam from November 2022 to June 2023.
 Consecutive older patients with coronary heart disease were recruited and followed for 6 months.
-Medication adherence was defined using the five[item Medication Adherence Report Scale (MARS-5).
-Multivariable logistic regression models were applied to examine the impact of medication adherence on hospitalization due to cardiovascular disease (CVD) and all-cause hospitalization.
+Medication adherence was defined using the five‐item Medication Adherence Report Scale (MARS‐5).
+Multivariable logistic regression models were applied to examine the impact of medication adherence on hospitalization due to cardiovascular disease (CVD) and all‐cause hospitalization.

 Results

-There were 643 participants.
-They had a mean age of 73 (SD 8), and 74.3% were male.
-Overall, 76.4% (491/643) were classified as “adherence”.
-Over 6 months follow-up, 23.3% of the participants admitted to hospital (9.2% were CVD-hospitalization).
-The CVD-hospitalization rate was significantly higher in the non-adherence group compared to the adherence group (13.8% versus 7.7%, p = 0.023, respectively).
-In logistic regression models, medication adherence was associated with a significant reduced odds of CVD hospitalization (adjusted OR 0.48, 95%CI 0.27 – 0.86).
-Medication adherence was also associated with a trend of reduced all-cause hospitalization (adjusted OR 0.75, 95%CI 0.49 – 1.15).
+There were 643 participants, mean age 73 ± 8 years, 74.3% were male.
+Overall, 76.4% (491/643) were classified as ‘adherent’.
+Over 6 months follow‐up, 23.3% of the participants were admitted to hospital and of these hospitalizations, 9.2% were due to CVD.
+The CVD‐related hospitalization rate was significantly higher in the non‐adherent group compared to the adherent group (13.8% vs .
+7.7%, P = 0.023, respectively).
+In logistic regression models, medication adherence was associated with significantly reduced odds of CVD‐related hospitalization (adjusted odds ratio [OR] 0.48, 95% confidence interval [CI] 0.27–0.86).
+Medication adherence was also associated with a trend of reduced all‐cause hospitalization (adjusted OR 0.75, 95% CI 0.49–1.15).

 Conclusions

-This study showed a positive relationship between medication adherence and reduced risk of CVD hospitalization in older people with coronary heart disease.
-Healthcare providers should consider incorporating adherence assessment into the long-term care for older patients with coronary heart disease.
+This study showed a positive relationship between medication adherence and reduced risk of CVD‐related hospitalization in older people with coronary heart disease.
+Healthcare providers should consider incorporating adherence assessment into the long‐term care for older patients with coronary heart disease.

 Article activity feed